Caesaraugusta: The arrival of Christianity

 Eighteen martyrs are kept by our people in a single tomb; we call Zaragoza the city that has been able to hold such glory.

 Prudentius, Peristephanon, translation by J. GuillénThe first news of Christianity in Caesaraugusta appears in a letter of Cyprian, bishop of Carthage, dated 254, in which he mentions Felix of Caesaraugusta, fidei cultor ac defensor veritatis.

 But it was Prudentius who left the most extensive testimony in his carmen Peristephanon of the beginning of the 5th century.
 In it he speaks of the Innumerable Martyrs, in reality 18 —Optatus, Lupercus, Suceso, Martial, Urbanus, Quintilianus, Julia, Publius, Fronton, Felix, Caecilian, Eventius, Primitivus, Apodemus and four Saturnines—, besides Engratia, Valerius and Vincent and Gaius and Clement, the latter confessors who were not killed.
 The first, the martyrs of Saragossa, and Engracia seem to have died in the persecution of Valerian (200-260) in 257 and 258, although the data is not certain.
 Valerius, bishop of Saragossa, and Vincent, his deacon, were deported around 303-305 to Valencia by Maximian (250-310), where they were tortured, Vincent dying.
-Valerius, who still attended the council of Iliberis around 306, belonged to the domus infulata of the Valerians, a dynasty of Ceasaraugustan bishops named Valero/Valerius, which shows that Saragossa was already an episcopal see from the middle of the 3rd century.
+Valerius, who still attended the council of Iliberis around 306, belonged to the domus infulata of the Valerians, a dynasty of Caesaraugustan bishops named Valero/Valerius, which shows that Saragossa was already an episcopal see from the middle of the 3rd century.
 There are indications that Saint Engracia and the martyrs would have been buried in a small building dedicated to their cult, a Martyrium, to which a mosaic of the 4th century with Christian symbolism preserved in the Museum of Saragossa could belong.

 Sarcophagus called of the receptio animae or of the Assumption (ca. 330-350 A.D.), from a Christian necropolis near the basilica church of Santa Engracia, where they are found today.
 The iconography shows various scenes, among which we can highlight the healing of the hemorrhoea and Christ, the receptio animae, the healing of the blind man, the wedding at Cana.

 In 311 Galerius (260-311) published the edict that officially legalized the Christian church and from 313, Christianity obtained a privileged position in front of the traditional religion.
 This allowed the realization of a series of councils, like the already mentioned of Iliberis, in which the church purified and eliminated a series of heresies.
 Rufinus and Clementius were sent to the Council of Arles in 314.
 In 343, Casto, bishop of Saragossa, was summoned to Serdica (present-day Sofia, Bulgaria) to combat Arianism.
 Councils were also held in Saragossa, the first in 380 dedicated to the fight against Priscillianism.